-Third, the ethical and societal debate about dealing with emerging biotechnologies in general and synthetic biology in particular moves towards the question of who must and should be involved in making decisions pertaining the stated questions.
-Thus, it is not only whether the scientific promises will be fulfilled that is at stake, but likewise how and by whom they will and should be propelled.
-For that reason, public participation in science is not only another "nice to have" item on the agenda of assessing emerging biotechnologies but will be decisive for the future trajectory of synthetic biology.
+Third, the ethical and societal debate about dealing with emerging biotechnologies in general and Synthethic Biology in particular moves towards the question about who must and should be involved in making decisions pertaining the stated questions.
+Thus, it is not only at stake if the scientific promises will be fulfilled, but likewise how and by whom they will and should be propelled.
+For that reason, public participation in science is not only another 'nice to have' item on the agenda of assessing emerging biotechnologies but will be decisive for the future trajectory of Synthetic Biology.

-Fourth, by trying to create artificial life out of synthetic chemicals in order to better understand the process of how life evolves coincidently, the question arises of how such endeavors might change basic epistemological and ontological concepts such as life, biodiversity, or evolution.
-Against this background, one of the most urgent questions is to develop a feasible framework to theoretically stress the achievements within bottom-up synthetic biology towards the conceptual challenges.^[57]
+Fourth, by trying to create artificial life out of synthetic chemicals in order to better understand the process of how life evolves coincidently the question arises how such endeavours might change basic epistemological and ontological concepts such as life, biodiversity or evolution.
+Against this background, it is one of the most urgent questions to develop a feasible framework to theoretically stress the achievements within bottomup Synthetic Biology towards their conceptual challenges.^[57]

-6. Final Remarks
+Final Remarks

-According to cell theory, every cell is derived from another living cell, and nothing is known about how a cell could come into existence de novo from an intricate interplay of non-living constituents.
-However, such a process must have occurred at least once, and armed with today's knowledge and technology, could potentially be within reach following a bottom-up engineering approach with well-defined modular components on the micro- and nanoscales.
-Naturally, our joint six-year research project within MaxSynBio can only mark the beginning of a much larger and longer research enterprise that transcends national initiatives and demands further intensive Europe- and world-wide cooperation.
-The quest for creating living cells from the bottom up has just begun.
+According to cell theory, every cell is derived from another living cell, and nothing is known about how a cell could come into existence de novo, from the intricate interplay of non-living constituents.
+However, such a process must have occurred at least once, and armed with todays knowledge and technology, could potentially be within reach following a bottom-up engineering approach with well-defined modular components on the micro-and nanoscale.
+Naturally, our joint 6 years research project within MaxSynBio can only mark the beginning of a much larger and longer research enterprise transcending national initiatives and demanding further intensive Europe- and worldwide cooperation.
+The quest for creating living cells from the bottom-up has just begun.